joehewett/super-simple-blog/posts/inverse-scaling.md

 ---
 title: "Inverse Scaling"
 date: "2023-05-08T10:12:44.675Z"
 description: "What is inverse scaling and what does it tell us?
-An exploration of ARC's model-written evals paper."
+An exploration of ARC's Model-Written Evals paper."
 thumbnail: "/img/blog/thumbnail2.png"
 ---